vgreen7/ebtsnowiq/SA Login and Navigation.md

 1. Gear Icon - Navigate to the Setting Menu
-1. Tabs - Switch between the different tabs Routes/Drivers/Tickets
+2. Tabs - Switch between the different tabs Routes/Drivers/Tickets
-1. Weather widget - automatically updated based on location
+3. Weather widget - automatically updated based on location
-1. Filter options based on what tab is selected
+4. Filter options based on what tab is selected
-1. List of routes, drivers or tickets depending on which tab is selected (with applied filters)
+5. List of routes, drivers or tickets depending on which tab is selected (with applied filters)
-1. Map - based on the service are that is covered, with the borders and boundaries of a country (or other entity such as district, city, state, etc.), along with borders of depots within that entity
+6. Map - based on the service area that is covered, with the borders and boundaries of a country (or other entity such as district, city, state, etc.), along with borders of depots within that entity
-1. Button "Find my location on the map"
+7. "Find my location on the map" button
-1. Route marker with route number and current status color coded (Map layers)
+8. Route marker with route number and current status color coded (Map layers)
-1. MC3111 ticket or Emergency request marker (Map layers)
+9. MC3111 ticket or Emergency request marker (Map layers)
-1. Route segments (Map layers).
+10. Route segments (Map layers).
 Routes are represented by different type of route segments:
   - Emergency - Red
   - Primary - Blue
   - Neighborhood - Orange
-1. Road hazard boundry (Map layers)
+11. Road hazard boundary (Map layers)
-1. Road hazard marker
+12. Road hazard marker
-1. Cluster of multiple markers
+13. Cluster of multiple markers
-1. Service area (Depot) boundary (Map layers)
+14. Service area (Depot) boundary (Map layers)
-1. May layer button - displays a panel to select different map layers (Marker or Segements displayed on the map)
+15. Map layer button - displays a panel to select different map layers (Marker or Segements displayed on the map)
-1. Search bar - search address on the map to create address assignments
+16. Search bar - search address on the map to create address assignments
-1. Notification banner - displays active event estimates.
+17. Notification banner - displays active event estimates.
 Pressing on the banner opens up the Event Log

 ## Settings Menu <a name="-Setting-Menu"></a>

 Users can navigate to the Settings Menu by pressing the 'Gear' icon as specified in the diagram above.
-The menu opens to 'My Profile' page automatically.
+The menu opens to the 'My Profile' page automatically.
 The following menu options are available:

 ![Screenshot 2021-03-03 130221](https://user-images.githubusercontent.com/79857237/109851092-43e86200-7c21-11eb-929d-708935a2c9b5.png)